wykys/AVR-tools/README.md

 #endif
 ```

+## Scripts
+These scripts are designed to simplify the development of AVR applications.
+They are described in separate [README](https://github.com/wykys/AVR-tools/tree/master/.scripts).

 ## Installation
 ### For Debian Ubuntu and their derivatives
 Just enter the following command into terminal for download and run shell installation script, which automatically installs the necessary tools.